Stephen Alathara: Biography

 Alathara was born on 1 May 1970 as the eldest son of Alathara Joseph and Joan at Moolamattom in Idukki district in the parish of St. Joseph's Church, Velliamttom of Vijayapuram diocese.
 He was baptized at St George Church, Moolamattomm of Palai diocese.
 He had his education in Govt.
 L.P.
-School Kulamavu, St. Ignatius LP School, Ponnekara, Edappally and SPWHS Alwaye and St. Paul's College Kalamassery.
+School Kulamavu, St. Ignatius LP School, Ponnekara, Edappally and SPWHS Aluva and St. Paul's College Kalamassery.
 His priestly formation began on 16 June 1985 at St. Joseph Minor Seminary, Kalamassery.
-After completing his priestly studies at Carmelgiri Seminary and Mangalapuzha Seminary, both in Alwaye, he was ordained to the priesthood on 26 January 1995 by late Archbishop of Verapoly Most Rev. Cornelius Elenjikal.
+After completing his priestly studies at Carmelgiri Seminary and Mangalapuzha Seminary, both in Aluva, he was ordained to the priesthood on 26 January 1995 by late Archbishop of Verapoly Most Rev. Cornelius Elenjikal.

 He has obtained an MTH in Catechetics from Kristu Jyoti College, Bangalore, an MDHA in Hospital Administration and a postgraduate diploma in Business Administration.
 He also acquired a PhD from the Salesian Pontifical University in Rome for his dissertation 'The Role of the Teachers in the Moral and Faith Formation of the Children'.
 He has rendered his service to the Archdiocese of Verapoly as the Assistant Parish Priest of Holy Family Parish, Perumpilly, the vice Rector of the Minor Seminary, the Director of the Catechetical Department, Director of the Family Apostolate, General Convener of the Great Jubilee of Yesu Christhu Jayanthi, the Parish Priest of St. James Church, Cheranellur, the Director of the Kristu Jayanthi Hospital, a unit of Lourdes Hospital, He was also the director of the Public Relations Department for the archdiocese and a spokesperson of the Archdiocese of Verapoly.

 He served the Catholic Church in Kerala for eight years (2007–2014) as the official spokesperson and Deputy Secretary General of the Kerala Catholic Bishops' Council (KCBC), which is the association of the bishops from three sui iuris Churches, namely Latin, Syro-Malabar and Syro-Malankara.
 He was the Director of the P astoral Orientation Centre (POC), which is the common pastoral animation centre of the Church in Kerala for the three individual Churches, located at Cochin, Kerala.